cheeesevox/mobileSWD/README.md

 ~~
 ## 26/5/2022
-* Task 1: Home Screen Woking in Flow 🚀(Dome Screen).
+* Task 1: Home Screen Woking in Flow 🚀(Dome Screen).'
+* Task 2: DashBoard Finding a job in industry
+## 1/6/2022
 * Task 2: Login With Security GG Account of student of university\\
 * Task 3: On-the-job training
 * Task ....